 PLAYA DE LA CERA

-The next beach is of uncertain name; a cove appreciably larger than those we saw earlier, but much smaller than Playa Mujeres or Playa del Pozo.
-On several websites, this beach is named as Playa de la Cera, but on others it is unnamed, and seemingly regarded as merely a section of the adjacent Playa del Pozo.
+The next beach is of uncertain name; a cove appreciably larger than those we saw earlier, but still much smaller than Playa Mujeres or Playa del Pozo.
+On several websites, this beach is named as Playa de la Cera, but on others it is unnamed, and is seemingly regarded as merely an 'appendage' to the adjacent Playa del Pozo.
 Certainly, this cove is quite accessible from Playa del Pozo at low tide, with just some rocky boulders separating the two.
-However there are significant differences which perhaps merit it its own name.
+However there are significant differences which perhaps merit the beach its own name.
 Playa de la Cera is surrounded on three sides by pretty headlands and cliffs, but at the rear of the beach the walk down to sand level is quite easy.
 (The walk up is a little more tiring!)
 The beach does attract a different group of holidaymakers and is popular with families, sometimes getting quite crowded.
-Part of that popularity must be due to its close proximity to the main car park and the only refreshment centre at Papagayo which is found above and between this beach and the next one.
+Part of that popularity must surely be due to its convenient access, and its close proximity to the main Papagayo carpark and the only refreshment centre at Papagayo, which is to be found above and between this beach and the next one.

 Playa de la Cera looking south